embercsi/ember-csi-operator/README.md

 ## Quick Start
 ### Installing the operator
+You will need a K8s or Openshift deployment to run Ember-CSI.
+Currently supported versions are K8s >= 1.16 and OpenShift >= 4.3.

 #### Operatorhub installation
 You can use the operatorhub catalog to deploy the Ember CSI operator if you're using Openshift 4.
 You'll find the Ember CSI operator in the "Storage"